Majority of Brazil COVID-19 ICU patients aged 40 years or younger - report

-RIO DE JANEIRO, April 13 (Reuters) - The surging COVID-19 outbreak in Brazil is increasingly affecting younger people, with hospital data showing that last month the majority of those in intensive care were aged 40 or younger, according to a new report.
+RIO DE JANEIRO (Reuters) - The surging COVID-19 outbreak in Brazil is increasingly affecting younger people, with hospital data showing that last month the majority of those in intensive care were aged 40 or younger, according to a new report.

 For the first time since the outbreak reached Brazil last year, 52% of ICU beds were filled by patients aged 40 or younger.
 That is a jump of 16.5% compared to the occupancy of that age group between December and February.